 A study of the history, theory, and practice of European integration.
 The course provides the historical context of modern Europe to assess the powers, influence, and methods of functioning of the principal institutions and political actors in the European Union.
-It also reviews the EU's policy interests and processes, from agriculture to industry, and from social affairs to science and technology.
+It also reviews the EU¿s policy interests and processes, from agriculture to industry, and from social affairs to science and technology.
 Other topics covered include external relations, monetary union, and future EU expansion.
-Pre: PSCI 1400 or PSCI 1200; and WRI 1200.

-Contemporary Japan - United States Relations A course that addresses contemporary social, economic, political, and national security relations between Japan and the United States.
+Contemporary Japan - United States Relations

+A course that addresses contemporary social, economic, political, and national security relations between Japan and the United States.
 The focus of the course is on the growing interdependency of the two nations and the challenges of managing the relations between these two major powers.